amoe/lotdd/notes.md

 TDD is again a sufficiency mentality.

 You can do parameterized tests but you probably shouldn't.
+But if you need to, you derive your fixture class from TestWithParam<MyWrapper>, define MyWrapper to contain all inputs and expected outputs, define your test with TEST_P.
+Inside the test, use `GetParam()` to get your `MyWrapper` instance.
+Declare your dynamic data and then call `INSTANTIATE_TEST_CASE_P` with your array of `MyWrapper`.
+You could do something like create a spec from a spreadsheet using this.
+You'd write a Python script or similar to generate a bunch of static `MyWrapper(input, expected)` declarations and instantiate a `TEST_P` using them.
+But bear in mind this ain't TDD!